+Pre-requisite Modules: EG-222; EG-224; EG-225; EG-328

+Co-requisite Modules:

-EG-M2 24 Advanced Structural Design Credits: 1 0 Session: 2022/23 September-January Pre-requis ite Modules: EG-222; EG-224; EG-225; EG-328 Co-requisite Modules: s): Miss X Yin Format: Lectures 20 hours (a blend of face to face teaching and video recordings) Example classes 10 hours (A mix of on campus classes, recorded examples and web-based live sessions will be used) Directed private study 30 hours.
+Lecturer(s): Miss X Yin

+Format: Lectures 20 hours (a blend of face to face teaching and video recordings)

+Example classes 10 hours (A mix of on campus classes, recorded examples and web-based live sessions will be used)

+Directed private study 30 hours.

 Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.

-Delivery M fethod: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform fo or live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students ave the opportunity to engage with online versions of sessions delivered on-campus Students w the course is delivered with a mixture of formal lectures and example classes to advanced structural design. ill be expected to take accurate notes of all worked examples.
-Students are also encouraged to attend ICE E evening lectures to broaden their knowledge in the field of construction industry. theoretical There will rictions as a result of the Covid-19 Pandemic, there may be limited access to on campus teaching.
-Thus, the lectures for EG-M24 will be delivered in a recorded lecture format, which can be accessed through Canvas. be some on campus example classes where possible.
-The on-campus example classes will be run in n with recorded examples and web-based live sessions. such as pre Sustainabil for projects ims: This module aims to equip students with advanced structural design concepts from first principles, estressed beams, combined torsion, bending and shear, strut and tie, composite sections, fire engineering. ity design considerations will be embedded in the design philosophy.
-How these translates into applications is will be explored.
-The module is taught in accordance with structural Eurocodes. ontent: Concrete Design to BS EN 1992 ed concrete beams design [7] f torsion with combination of shear in reinforced concrete structures [2] - tie analysis [2] gn to BS EN 1993, 1994 Design of steel-concrete composite plate girders - effective length, shear connectors, differential shrinkage effect [5] Connections - connection design[2] - Fire engir neering - fire resistance of steel structures [1]
+Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus

+Typically, the course is delivered with a mixture of formal lectures and example classes to advanced structural design.
+Students will be expected to take accurate notes of all worked examples.
+Students are also encouraged to attend ICE and IStructE evening lectures to broaden their knowledge in the field of construction industry.

+Due to restrictions as a result of the Covid-19 Pandemic, there may be limited access to on campus teaching.
+Thus, the theoretical lectures for EG-M24 will be delivered in a recorded lecture format, which can be accessed through Canvas.
+There will be some on campus example classes where possible.
+The on-campus example classes will be run in conjunction with recorded examples and web-based live sessions.

+Module Aims: This module aims to equip students with advanced structural design concepts from first principles, such as prestressed beams, combined torsion, bending and shear, strut and tie, composite sections, fire engineering.
+Sustainability design considerations will be embedded in the design philosophy.
+How these translates into applications for projects will be explored.
+The module is taught in accordance with structural Eurocodes.

+Module Content: Concrete Design to BS EN 1992

+- Prestressed concrete beams design [7]

+- Design of torsion with combination of shear in reinforced concrete structures [2]

+- Strut and tie analysis [2]

+Steel Design to BS EN 1993, 1994

+- Design of steel-concrete composite plate girders effective length, shear connectors, differential shrinkage effect [5] - Connections connection design[2] - Fire engineering fire resistance of steel structures [1]